JdeH/Eden/README.md

 Plans are to build out and fully document Eden and stay committed to it for a long time to come.
 However not any, even implied guarantee is made with respect to its continuity.
-Time will have to prove whether they acquire mindshare.
+Time will have to prove whether it acquires mindshare.

 There exists a proprietary commercial port of Eden to Qt using PyQt.
 It runs on Linux and Windows and was made and is owned by a third party.